ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 ![sleep](images/sleep.png)

-This tutorial will focus on the first part, dealing with user management.
+This tutorial will focus on the first part: dealing with user management.
 To start, create a `sleep-tracker` directory somewhere on your computer.
 All of our project's files will be in this directory.

 ### Setting up Virtual Env